simi/mongoid_paranoia/README.md

 **Caution:** This repo/gem `mongoid_paranoia` (underscored) is different than [mongoid-paranoia](https://github.com/haihappen/mongoid-paranoia) (hyphenated).
 The goal of `mongoid-paranoia` (hyphenated) is to stay API compatible and it only accepts security fixes.

+## Ruby compatibility

+Problems have been reported when run with MRI 2.4.0.
+Switching to 2.4.1 solved the issue.
+Details: [issue #53](https://github.com/simi/mongoid_paranoia/issues/53)

 ## Installation

 Add this line to your application's Gemfile: